跳转至

 Since Config has default_factory set to Config, accessing anything that does not exist will create a new empty Config sub-attribute.

-A frozen Config does not have this behavior and will raises KeyError when accessing anything that does not exist.
+A frozen Config does not have this behaviour and will raises KeyError when accessing anything that does not exist.

-It is recommended to call config.freeze() or config.to(NestedDict) to avoid this behavior.
+It is recommended to call config.freeze() or config.to(NestedDict) to avoid this behaviour.

 Attributes: